apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 [blobSize][OAK-2201]
 : Default value 32768 (32kb).
-: Size in bytes used for splitting the index files when storing them in NodeStore
+: Size in bytes used for splitting the index files when storing them

 functionName
 : Name to be used to enable index usage with [native query support](#native-query).